 HAVING visual problems herself, the new Miss Cheshire has thrown her weight behind an eyesight charity.

-Catriona Cameron has been diagnosed with dyslexia and Irlens syndrome, which affects her perception, so she understands the valuable work Vision Support does to help those with a sight impairment.
+As Catriona Cameron has been diagnosed with dyslexia and Irlens syndrome, which affects her perception, she understands the valuable work Vision Support does to help those with a sight impairment.

 She has become the local charity’s patron and is working closely with Vision Support funding officer Jane Arends to collect cash for the cause and raise awareness.

-The 23-year-old, from Norton Village, Runcorn, will be joining staff at the annual Vision Support event day on Saturday, June 13, at Llangollen’s Royal Pavilion.
+The 23-year-old, from Norton Village in Runcorn, will be joining staff at the annual Vision Support event day on Saturday, June 13, at Llangollen’s Royal Pavilion.

 Catriona said: “After my diagnosis I can see the bigger picture.
 That’s why I wanted to help Vision Support.”

-Jane said: “We look forward to working closely with Catriona.
+Jane said: “We look forward to working closely with Catriona in the near future and to promote the independence of those with a vision impairment.
 We are a local charity covering Cheshire and North Wales.
-To help, call me on 01244 381515 or email firstname.lastname@example.org.”
+To help, call me on 01244 381515 or email email@example.com.”